MicrosoftDocs/power-automate-docs/articles/minit/subprocess-filter.md

 ---
-title: Subprocess filter (preview)
+title: Subprocess filter
-description: Learn how to remove part of a process from cases in the Minit desktop application in process advisor.
+description: Learn how to remove part of a process from cases in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka